Squirrel Monkey eating food while on rope

 • Introduction

-Squirrel Monkeys have a white mask of fur around their eyes, with dark brown or black around the mouth.
+They have a white mask of fur around their eyes, with dark brown or black around the mouth.
 Their fur is greyish brown in colour with yellow fur on their limbs.

-Their tail is not prehensile, it is used for balancing when jumping form tree to tree.
+Squirrel monkeys are extremely skilled climbers that spend most of their time high up in the tree canopy only occasionally coming down to the ground.
+Their long tail is not prehensile, it is used for balancing when jumping form tree to tree.

-Squirrel monkeys play a key role in the ecosystem, that they inhabit.
+Squirrel monkeys play a key role in the ecosystem that they inhabit.
 By eating fruits, they carry out seed dispersal and therefore contribute to the healthy growth of plants in the rain forest.

-• Threats/ Conservation
+• Conservation

-There population is under threat of decline due to habitat destruction and capture for the pet trade.
+Their population is under threat of decline due to habitat destruction and capture for the pet trade.

 Emerald Park conservation contribution: